 If your application does dynamically load code, the most important thing to keep in mind is that the dynamically loaded code runs with the same security permissions as the application APK.
 The user makes a decision to install your application based on your identity, and the user expects that you provide any code run within the application, including code that is dynamically loaded.

-attempt to load code from insecure locations, such as downloaded from the
+Many applications attempt to load code from insecure locations, such as

-network over unencrypted protocols or from world-writable locations such as
+downloaded from the network over unencrypted protocols or from world-writable

-external storage.
-These locations could let someone on the network modify
+locations such as external storage.
+These locations could let someone on the

-the content in transit or another application on a user's device to modify the
+network modify the content in transit or another application on a user's device

 Security in a virtual machine